AJ8GH/aok/y-24/src/main/resources/d20/README.md

 * There are 3 cheats that save 76 picoseconds.

 Find the best cheats using the updated cheating rules. *How many cheats would save you at least 100 picoseconds?*

+Your puzzle answer was `1007335`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐